perey/pegl/README.rst

 pegl.ext
 --------
-A large selection of EGL extensions are given wrappers in the ``ext`` subpackage, sorted into further subpackages by vendor.
-Cross-vendor ("EXT") extensions live in the main ``ext`` subpackage.
+A large selection of EGL extensions are given wrappers in the ``ext`` subpackage.
 All extensions in the EGL Registry as of June 2012 are supported, except for the following:

 +-----+----------------------------------+--------------------------------+
 |Ext #|           Name string            |             Reason             |